duckietown/duckietown-cslam/DISCUSSION_README.md

 - In remove_vertex, what does the "detach" bool do?

 ### TROUBLES
-- network is the bottle neck
-- otherwise the sky is clear
+- The sky is clear